XInTheDark/gemini-ai/.github/README.md

 // In this example, we structure our messages differently, to utilize FileUpload objects const messages = [
   { role: "user", content: "Hi!" }, // message 1
   { role: "model", content: "Hello!
-How can I help you today?"}, // response to message 1 { role: "user", content: [
+How can I help you today?" }, // response to message 1 {
+    role: "user",
+    content: [
       "Between these two cookies, which one appears to be home-made, and which one looks store-bought?", { buffer: fs.readFileSync("./cookie1.png"), filePath: "./cookie1.png" }, // FileUpload object { buffer: fs.readFileSync("./cookie2.png"), filePath: "./cookie2.png" }, // FileUpload object
-      ]
+    ],
   }, // message 2
-    { role: "model", content: "The first cookie looks home-made, and the second looks store-bought."}, // response to message 2
+  { role: "model", content: "The first cookie looks home-made, and the second looks store-bought." }, // response to message 2
 ];

 /// remaining code is the same as the previous example
 ```

 ## FAQ